ltw-webdev-5/curriculum/README.md

 - Installing Jekyll on your computer
 - Demos:
   - Setting up a basic website
-  - Creating layouts
+  - Creating layouts with Markdown + YAML
-  - Jekyll & SEO
+  - Creating data files with includes & loops

 **Homework**